Table of contents

 - Colonoscopy for signs of inflammation in the bowels.

 There is no one-off cure for IBS.
 However, there are ways to stop the symptoms and put them into remission.
-There are a lot of remedies and you need to work with your doctor to discover which one would work best for you.
+There are a lot of remedies, and the patient needs to work with the doctor to discover which one would work best for them.

 Bulking agents that slow the food movement in the bowels and reduce the symptoms.
 They include wheat bran, corn fiber, psyllium, etc.